magebay99/magento2-product-designer-tools/README.md

 After products are pushed succesful, all these items status will be change to LIVE in PDP, and ready for sell on Magento 2.

-# About The PDP System
+# About Online Products Designer Tools PDP
-An Online Products Designer Tools For most popular ecommerce platform like Magento, Woocommerce, OpenCart, Shopify, Prestashop and  your custom cart.
+Products Designer Pro (PDP) are compatible with the most popular ecommerce platforms, such as Magento 1.9.x, Magento 2.x, Woocommerce, OpenCart, Shopify, Prestashop.
+It provides solution for online printing on demand services.
 ![Alt text](https://productsdesignerpro.com/wp-content/uploads/2016/08/mockup-on-ipad.jpg "Push multiple products") Helpful links:
 - How it works?
 Check here https://goo.gl/8lJttH